Understanding Lung Cancer

 - Adenocarcinoma: Cancer that begins in the cells that line the alveoli (air sacs) and make substances such as mucus.

-Other less common types of non-small cell lung cancer are pleomorphic, carcinoid tumor, salivary gland carcinoma, and unclassified carcinoma.
+Other less common types of non-small cell lung cancer are adenosquamous carcinoma, sarcomatoid carcinoma, salivary gland carcinoma, carcinoid tumor, and unclassified carcinoma.

 The prognosis and treatment options for non-small cell lung cancer depend on the following factors: